kirang89/flask-boiler/README.md

 ##Overview
 This is a simple boilerplate application for [Flask](http://flask.pocoo.org/).

-##Running your app
+I've modified the boilerplate more to my liking, but feel free to fork it and tune it in whatever way you like.

+##Setting up the environment
+* Install memcached
+    ```sudo apt-get install memcached```

-* First create a virtualenv and install packages for project by running
+* Create a virtual sandbox and install packages for project by running

     ```sh
     chmod +x setup_env.sh

     ./setup_env.sh
     ```

+##Running your app
-* Once everything is setup, do the following:
+* Once everything is setup, run your flask application:

     ```sh
     chmod +x run.py

     ./run.py
     ```

-This should get your application up and running.